richardvenneman/appsignal-docs/source/elixir/integrations/phoenix.html.md

 )
 ```

-For versions of Telemetry < 0.3.0, you'll need to call it slightly differently:
+For versions of Telemetry &lt; 0.3.0, you'll need to call it slightly differently:

 ```elixir
 Telemetry.attach(